waimea-igdaikee/200-dtd-assessment/docs/development.md

 - [x] If I get the admin password wrong it should tell be instead of sending me back
 - [x] When viewing a booking I want it to say "In Person" or "Online", not "Online: 0" or "Online: 1"
 - [] I'd like bookings to be deleted once they pass their date
-- [] That horrible yellow bar at the top needs to go across the entire screen, and that bold font at the top doesn't look nice.
+- [] That horrible yellow bar at the top needs to go across the entire screen
-- [] Where is my flower logo?
+- [x] Replace the yellow with that colour I chose (#f6ec85)

+I also asked her if she wanted to be able to sort booking by anything other than date.
+She said no. I may still add a thing that lets her reverse the sort order as I know she will probably use that.

 <!-- FEEDBACK : NOT RADIO BUTTONS BUT SELECTY BUTTONS